Coatlicue statue: Comparable statues and contemporary debates

 The Coyolxauhqui Stone depicts the Aztec deity Coyolxauhqui who was the daughter of Coatlicue.
-She was defeated and dismembered by her brother, the patron deity of the Aztecs, Huitzilopochtli.
-The stone was discovered at the base of the Templo Mayor in 1978.
-Like the images of Coatlicue and Yolotlicue in the statues and fragments, Coyolxauhqui is also decapitated and dismembered.
-Some scholars interpret the dismemberment of the Tzitzimime as connected to the dismemberment of Coyolxauhqui, perhaps indicating that the Coatlicues too had angered Huitzilopochtli and suffered the same fate.
-Others argue that the Tzitzimime are decapitated as a result of sacrificing themselves to put the sun in motion.
+In the usual telling of the myth, she was defeated and dismembered by her brother, the patron deity of the Aztecs, Huitzilopochtli, after she and her brothers had decapitated Coatlicue.
+The Coyolxauhqui stone was discovered at the base of the Templo Mayor in 1978.
+Like the images of Coatlicue and Yolotlicue (whose hands are cut off) in the statues and fragments, Coyolxauhqui is also decapitated and dismembered.
+Some scholars have related the dismemberment of the Tzitzimime to the dismemberment of Coyolxauhqui.
+If what is generally referred to as Coatlicue is actually one of the Tzitzimime, then Huitzilopochtli could have saved the human race by decapitating and dismembering them.
+Cecelia Klein argues that the Tzitzimime also have a positive role in Aztec myth, and that they are decapitated as a result of sacrificing themselves to put the sun in motion.
 These debates over the interpretation of the Coatlicue statue continue today.